 When a course number is changed, the former number for the course will appear under Exclusions or Equivalency following the course description for five years subsequent to the change.
 Students who take longer than five years to complete a Degree Plan are advised to consult departmental academic advisers to ensure that the courses they select do not duplicate work previously completed.

 - Course Weights: Course weights follow the course number and are separated by a stroke, for example, HIST 121/6.0 or CISC 121/3.0.
 Some courses have weights that are percentages or multiples of 3.0, for example, MUSC 363/1.5 or MICR 499/9.0 or BIOL 537/12.0.

 - Course Title

 - Course Description

 - Notes: When present, these indicate if the course is available at the Bader International Study Centre, if it is available through Continuing and Distance Studies, or if there are any fees or special requirements associated with the course.

 - Total Learning Hours that a typical student would spend in various activities associated with the course: L = Lectures; S=Seminars; Lb = Laboratories; T = Tutorials; G = Group Learning; I = Individual Instruction; aO = Asynchronous Online Activities; O = Online Activities; sO = Synchronous Online Activities; Oc = Off-campus Activity; Pc = Practicum; P = Private Study

-- Recommendations: When present, these may include recommended high school background or other courses that are recommended prerequisites for the course.
+- Recommended: When present, these may include recommended high school background or other courses that are recommended prerequisites for the course.
 However, the student is not obliged to hold these prerequisites in order to enrol in the course.